Ice Cream Cone Cupcakes

 Ice Cream Cone Cupcakes are the perfect cupcake to make for a party.
 The cupcake cooks directly inside the cone to make a fun ice cream illusion-without all the melting and mess!

-Three Ice Cream Cone Cupcakes in a row with sprinkles on top
+Frosted Ice Cream Cone Cupcakes with sprinkles.

 The Perfect Birthday Party Cupcake